pnieves2019/MAELAS/README.md

                   vasp_0) and to get calculated OSZICAR_A_B_C files (vasp_cp_oszicar)

-  -d              Derivation of magnetostriction coefficients from the energy
+  -d              Derivation of magnetostrictive coefficients from the energy
                   written in the OSZICAR files.
 WARNING!: OSZICAR files must be in the same folder where you run MAELAS using the notation OSZICAR_A_B_C obtained for POSCAR_A_B and